Taylor Swift and her 'Anti-Hero' top MTV VMAs in a show dominated by hip-hop, K-pop and Latin jams

 Colombian icon Shakira received the Video Vanguard Award and performed an incredible bilingual medley of her decades of hits — "She Wolf," her collaboration with Rauw Alejandro "Te Felicito," the viral, record-breaking "Shakira: Bzrp Music Sessions, Vol. 53" with Bizarrap among them — in a set introduced by her "Hips Don't Lie" collaborator Wyclef Jean.

-She also took home the award for best collaboration for “TQG,” her song with Karol G, with the duo giving their acceptance speech entirely in Spanish.
-“If collaborating with the legendary Shakira had been impressive, having an award with her is something from another planet," Karl G exclaimed.
+She also took home the award for best collaboration for “TQG,” her song with Karol G. The duo gave their acceptance speech entirely in Spanish.
+“If collaborating with the legendary Shakira had been impressive, having an award with her is something from another planet," Karol G exclaimed.

 Diddy received the Global Icon Award from Mary J. Blige and his daughter Chance Combs.
 He is third recipient of the award, following the Red Hot Chili Peppers in 2022 and the Foo Fighters in 2021.